pratikisc/ISCSalesOps/SFDC Case Bookings/Ref/Geo Territory.md

 where shippingcountry in ('CH','ch')

--- US ad CA reference table
+-- US ad CA reference table (used in partner bookings)

 with dim_account as (
     select